-Chop your dried cranberries and blueberries, sprinkle on your toasted oat mixture, and then pour on your butter/honey mixture.
+Chop your dried cranberries and blueberries.
+Sprinkle on your toasted oat mixture, and then pour on your butter/honey mixture.
 Mix well, and allow to cool before sprinkling on your mini chocolate chips.
-Toss to combine, then spoon the mixture into your prepared pan, and press firmly with a rubber spatula; your goal is to make an even layer with a liberal amount of pressure.
+Toss to combine, then spoon the mixture into your prepared pan.
+Press firmly with a rubber spatula; your goal is to make an even layer with a liberal amount of pressure.

 Refrigerate for two hours, and then lift the parchment from the pan and cut into bars.

 I like to wrap my homemade granola bars individually in parchment and store in the refrigerator.
 They certainly don’t last long!

 - 1/2 C mixed nuts almonds, pecans, pistachios – or your favorite variety